 Without doubt Burma is the most talked about destination of 2012.
 After many years of being isolated from the rest of the world due to political and economic sanctions, Burma seems to finally be shrugging off its dark past and looking towards the future – with visits from Hillary Clinton and David Cameron in recent weeks.
 The film The Lady, released on on DVD next week, highlights the immense struggle that the country and their heroine Aung San Suu Kyi have endured and now tourists feel more confident in visiting this beautiful country.

 Amy Welfare, Head of our Asia team returned from her first visit last week and shares with us her experiences of beguiling Burma.

-Having been lucky enough to have traveled around much of south east Asia, I thought I had come to fully appreciate the beauty of the region, the warmth of the people and their devotion to their religion and traditional values.
+Having been lucky enough to have travelled around much of south east Asia, I thought I had come to fully appreciate the beauty of the region, the warmth of the people and their devotion to their religion and traditional values.
 But going to Burma took things to another level…

 From the moment I arrived into Rangoon, I knew the trip was going to be a hugely memorable experience.
 Shut off from the outside world for so long, with no US or EU investment, the infrastructure has some way to go but the untouched quality more than makes up for this.

 Rangoon is crowded, bustling and loud but wherever you go you are overlooked by the incredible and immense Shewedagon Pagoda.
 Its golden stupa glitters in the hot sun and Burmese from all over the country try to come at least once in their lifetime to pray at this holiest of places.